 2015 ACYTI Instructor: Justin Jeffcoat Schedtler, Ph.D., Adjunct Professor of Religion

 Justin holds a B.A. in Liberal Arts from Saint Olaf College, an M.A. in New Testament from Luther Seminary, an M.A. in Classical and Near Eastern Studies from the University of Minnesota, and a Ph.D. in Religion from Emory University.
 He has taught in several contexts, both secular and ecclesial, in Biblical Studies, Greek, Ancient Religion, and his personal favorite, the book of Revelation.
 Justin has just published a book on the hymns in Revelation, and is currently co-editing a teaching volume on various manifestations of apocalyptic themes throughout history.
 Justin has been teaching in the Religion Department at Augsburg College since 2014.

-Application information will be available in February 2015.
+Application information is now available.
 If accepted, there is a $250 registration fee that covers housing, food, and programming.

 Who is Eligible?
 Youth who have completed 9th-12th grade; want to engage in deeper conversations about faith, community, and vocation; and can attend the entire week of ACYTI.

 Pastors/Youth Ministers: Help identify and nominate a youth participant from your congregation.